jonahschueller/ProtocolLib/README.md

 # ProtocolLib
 A Java Library for Network Protocols.
-You just have to specify your protocol, setup a network connection and start the protocol handler.
+You just have to specify your protocol, start a network connection and the library executes the rest.

 The Library receives automatically DataPackets from the Socket.
 All you have to do: